 My Glazed Carrots recipe is definitely a throwback to my childhood.
 Ever since I was a kid I’ve loved the way my Mom and Dad made carrots.
 Buttery and sweet, their carrots always had a bright beautiful color and they were always the perfect side item.

 These Glazed Carrots are quick and easy to make.
-They are perfect whether it’s for Tuesday night pork chops or a gigantic Thanksgiving meal.
+They are perfect whether it’s on a Tuesday night with pork chops or a gigantic Thanksgiving meal.
 You can cut them into pieces or shapes, or leave them whole like I did for this recipe.
 This is how I make a one pound batch:

 - 1 Pound Carrots, Peeled

 - 1 Cup White Wine (can substitute water or chicken broth)

 - 4 Tablespoons Butter

 - 2 Tablespoons Sugar (can substitute brown sugar)